 The Valley has become densely populated, and Kathmandu in particular has seen rapid growth in the last three decades.
-Apart from the rich elite, the standard of living is one of the low school, and the other a secondary school with a primary section, both located in a picturesque village on the edge of the valley.
+Apart from the rich elite, the standard of living in Nepal is one of the lowest in the world.At present we are supporting a primary school in a picturesque village on the edge of the valley

 Visit our photo gallery.

 This is an administrative region of Nepal which includes the northern zones of Dhaulagiri and Gandaki, and, in the south, the Lumbini zone.
 It is in this region where the famous treks to the Annapurna and Dhaulagiri mountain ranges take place, with Pokhara as the base.
 In the extreme north of this region lies the district of Manang where the projects we support are located.